HowTheyVote/howtheyvote/README.md

 1. Clone this repository.
 2. Run `docker-compose run app composer install` inside the cloned folder.
 3. Run `docker-compose up`.
+4. Create `.env` files based on `scrapers/.env.example` and `app/.env.example`.

-When creating a fresh development environment with a clean DB, execute `php artisan db:seed --class=GroupSeeder` and `php artisan db:seed --class=TermSeeder` inside the `app` container (e.g. with `docker-compose exec app bash` or using the command directly instead of `bash`).
+5. When creating a fresh development environment with a clean DB, execute `php artisan db:seed --class=GroupSeeder` and `php artisan db:seed --class=TermSeeder` inside the `app` container (e.g. with `docker-compose exec app bash` or using the command directly instead of `bash`).

 ---